Resident and Fellow Wellness

 Mandated psychiatric or substance abuse evaluations may be requested by a residency training director or the Associate Dean for Graduate Medical Education when there is concern that a resident’s performance may be impaired by psychiatric illness or substance abuse.
 Results of a mandated evaluation are reported to the residency training director and to the Associate Dean for Graduate Medical Education.
 The results of such evaluations are circulated as narrowly as possible consistent with the need to establish fitness to continue in training.
 Refusal to cooperate with a mandated psychiatric or substance abuse evaluation may be considered grounds for administrative dismissal from the training program.

 As employees of Indiana University, all IU School of Medicine residents and fellows have eligibility and access to the Indiana University Employee Assistance Program (IU EAP).
 A description of the program and access details are available at http://www.indiana.edu/~uhrs/benefits/eap.html.

-Suzanne Kunkle, PhD, HSPP, provides counseling services to medical students and house staff at IU School of Medicine at no charge to the trainee.
-She sees patients at IUPUI Campus Health, which is physically and administratively independent of the GME Office.
+Samia Hasan, MD provides psychiatric services, including medication management and diagnostic evaluations.
+Suzanne Kunkle, PhD, HSPP and Jessica Fultz, MSW, LCSW provide counseling services.
+Both psychiatric and counseling services are available to medical students and house staff at IU School of Medicine at no charge to the trainee.
+They see patients at IUPUI Campus Health, which is physically and administratively independent of the GME Office.
 Counseling records are kept strictly confidential and internally at IUPUI Campus Health (1140 West Michigan Street, Coleman Hall, Suite 100).
-Call 317-274-8214 to make an appointment (Monday through Friday, noon to 6pm).
+Call 317-278-2381 to make an appointment.

 Spiritual Care and Chaplaincy Services